IKromans/Sudoku_validator.rb/README.md

 ## Implementation

-Additions should be written to `lib/validator.rb` within the method `validate`, the creation of additional methods and classes is encouraged.
+My code is written to `lib/validator.rb` within the method `validate`.

 ## Ensuring that the solution is valid